Aire de Rivière-sur-Tarn

 Rivière-sur-Tarn (Aveyron, France)

-Rivière-sur-Tarn is a small village set on the banks of the Tarn, at the natural border between Aveyron and the gorges that carve the causse.
-The village retains a rural charm of stone houses and a range of quiet streets.
-People come for the nearby nature, water activities and the relaxed lifestyle away from large urban areas.
-The place also serves as a convenient starting point to explore the neighboring gorges and causses.
+Rivière-sur-Tarn is a small riverside village nestled on the banks of the Tarn, at the edge of the gorges that carve the causse.
+The village retains a rural atmosphere, with stone lanes and traditional façades.
+Its location offers a balance between medieval heritage and karst landscapes.
+It is a convenient starting point for exploring the surrounding cliffs and valleys.

 Nature and landscapes